Perry-Anderson/project-2-revature/README.md

 To get started use the provided SQL Script to populate your RDS with the appropriate tables and information.

 ## Usage / Web Home Login
-n order to see this project in action, you will need a few things:
+In order to see this project in action, you will need a few things:

 Be sure to have Spring ToolsSuiote4 installed.
 Be sure to have the Java 8 runtime environment installed.